UC Science Summer Camp

 Eligibility: Open to New Zealand Year 12 students, going into Year 13 in 2022.

 Cost: $575 – Includes accommodation, food and travel during the week.
 Excludes travel to and from the camp.
 The camp fee will be refunded to students who enrol at UC in 2023.

 Scholarships: Māori, Pasifika and Fee Support Scholarships are available to those eligible.

 UC Science Summer Camp is about helping students make the best decisions for their future.
 The transition from school to university can be hard – there are so many options to choose from and decisions to be made.

 That’s why we started this camp.
 We want to give students a real taste of university life and let them experience first-hand what studying science at UC is like – so they can make informed decisions for their future.

 What’s on offer

 During their visit, students will be completely immersed in UC life.
 They’ll get to experience the full scope of science on offer at UC – from lectures and lab work to field trips and the latest technologies.
 Of course, university life is not all about study.
-There will also be social activities – including a movie night, Laser Strike, social football, games and pizza evening – and time to hang out and get a feel for the campus.
+There will also be social activities – including experiencing the new and vibrant Christchurch CBD, movie night– and time to hang out with like minded students and get a feel for the campus.

 At UC we believe that diverse communities lead to superior, sustainable futures.
 That’s why we are working to create supportive and welcoming communities across science.
 By providing free or low-cost access to events we are committed to making sure our future includes a well-trained, diverse science workforce.